khanadm/slack-noftication-on-merge_request/README.md

 # slack-noftication-on-merge_request
-this is for testing and slack
+this is for testing and slack not